mengistristen/openchess/README.md

 ## Customization and Options

-There are numerous ways to customize your openchess game, including colors,
+There are numerous ways to customize your openchess game, including:
+- Game Type
+- Board Size
+- Board Color
+- Board Frame
+- and Piece Style

 1. Get a game key